My Friend Flicka Title Bar

 Fat Jones Stables, home to both Flicka and Goldie, had been established by Clarence Young “Fat” Jones in the 1930’s.
 He owned and ran the popular movie horse stables until his death in the early 1960’s.
 Sold soon after his death, it still continued as a stable until it was torn down in the 1970’s.
 It was located in North Hollywood on Sherman Way, just a short distance east of Lankershim Boulevard.

 We have not yet found out exactly what happened to Goldie after the series ended, but it stands to reason that he would have continued to be put to work in television.
 TV westerns were still at the height of their popularity, and there was plenty of work for such a talented and well-trained horse.
 It definitely is a shame that prominent film horses have not been kept better track of, but there is detective work being done as we speak to try and track down additional work that was done by Goldie.
 Series fans and horse aficionados have noticed horses in later television series bearing a strong resemblance to Goldie.
 The markings of these other horses vary a bit, but makeup was often used to make stunt horses more closely resemble the horses for whom they doubled.
-We'll be sure to share with you any additional information on Goldie's career as it becomes available to us.
+Here are some photos of a horse that some viewers have suggested was our Goldie.

 Horse head trio